How to Automate 3PL Client Billing in Multi-Client Warehouses

 One US-based 3PL managing just over a dozen active clients told us their finance team spent almost three full days every month reconciling invoices.
 After moving billing rules into the warehouse system itself, that dropped to less than a day.

-European 3PL operators managing cross-border EU fulfillment have seen similar improvements.
+European 3PL operators have seen similar improvements.
 When client-specific rate cards and activity-based billing rules were configured directly inside their warehouse management system, revenue visibility increased and administrative workload decreased.

 When implementing a 3PL-focused warehouse management system, ensure that billing configuration is treated as a core component rather than an afterthought.
-Inventory separation by client, automated activity logging, and rate-based calculations should be built into workflows from the beginning.
+Inventory should be separated by client, with activity tracking and rate-based calculations built into workflows from the beginning.

 Before fully switching over, running parallel billing for one invoice cycle helps validate system accuracy.
 Once confirmed, month-end billing becomes significantly more predictable.